 I just worked my way through the Harry Potter Magic Potions collection, and still have Game of Thrones and the Hero Recovery pack to do.
 I also picked up a little Flutter Shy and a random bag of Black Dragon Pearls because how cool does that sound?

 I tried making it three different ways – a french press, a tea ball and tea bags.
 I like the tea bag way the best because it’s really easy and there’s no mess.
 You just fill up a little baggie, sit it in your cup, then toss it when you are done.
-I got mine at the grocery store, but the ones on Amazon are way better in price: bags for loose tea There’s also a large selection of teaware on the Adagio website if you are looking for something unique or prettier than a tea bag.
+I got mine at the grocery store, in the tea aisle.
+There’s also a large selection of teaware on the Adagio website if you are looking for something unique or prettier than a tea bag.

 I’m still on my tea testing journey and looking forward to starting the Game of Thrones tea blends next!
 If you have a friend who likes tea, a unique blend from their favorite fandom would make a really great gift.
 They have a HUGE selection, plus seasonal teas, tea of the month, and every kind of tea imaginable it seems.
 Because I currently have such a plethora of teas, I shared my Magic Potions collection with a friend.
 You can read her tea experience here: Adagio Puts the Geek in Tea